10 Worst Tire Brands to Avoid at all Cost in 2023

 Always inspect the condition of your tires before replacing them.
 Check the tread depth, tread wear bars, uneven wear, and sidewall damages.

-Quick Question: Which tire brand do you think is the worst?
+Quick Question: Which tire brand are you currently using, and what is your experience with that brand?

 1. I use Westlake Tire.
 Everything is good, but just after riding about 20,000 miles, I have to replace them. these tires lose traction when going above 60 mph and it can compromise my safety.